frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/role-based-permissions.md

   HR User is given the right to Set User Permissions.
 A User with HR User role would be able to define User Permissions on Leave Application for other users.

   <img class="screenshot" alt="Let HR User delegate access to Leave Applications by checking 'Set User Permissions'.
 This will allow HR User to access User Permissions Manager for 'Leave Application'" src="{{docs_base_url}}/assets/img/users-and-permissions/setting-up-permissions-hr-user-role.png">

+In case you have correctly assigned the roles but still you're getting errors when accessing documents, refer [this page](/docs/user/manual/en/setting-up/articles/report-permission-error).

 ### 3. Related Topics
 1. [Role Based Permissions](/docs/user/manual/en/setting-up/users-and-permissions/role-based-permissions)